dstl/Human-Interface-Horizons/README.md

 In order to be able to operate as a super-user there are a number of functions and tools that will be required.
 This will enable a super-user to make changes to content in the HIH tool.
 The necessary steps for preparing the development environment are included below.
 - First, you will need to have editing permissions for this [Dstl GitHub repository](https://github.com/dstl/Human-Interface-Horizons) on which the HIH Tool is hosted.
 - [Git for Windows](https://git-scm.com/download/win) installed on your machine.
 Ensure that your credentials are set up and you are able to access the repository from powershell.
-- You will need to install [Nodejs](https://nodejs.org/en/download/ ) - Version 14 or newer.
+- You will need to install [Nodejs](https://nodejs.org/en/download/ ) - We recommend using [nvm](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows) to manages node versions.
 - Make sure you have a suitable development tool installed - we recommend [VS Code](https://code.visualstudio.com/)
 - Ensure you have the [prettier](https://prettier.io/docs/en/editors.html) extension installed.
 You will also require a suitable editor for editing .csv files (e.g. Excel).